Ivan Van Sertima

 Ivan Gladstone Van Sertima (26 January 1935 – 25 May 2009) was a Guyanese-born British associate professor of Africana Studies at Rutgers University in the United States.

 He was best known for his Olmec alternative origin speculations, a brand of pre-Columbian contact theory, which he proposed in his book They Came Before Columbus (1976).
-While his Olmec theory has "spread widely in African American community, both lay and scholarly", it was mostly ignored in Mesoamericanist scholarship, and has been dismissed as Afrocentric pseudoarchaeology and pseudohistory to the effect of "robbing native American cultures".
+While his Olmec theory has "spread widely in African American community, both lay and scholarly", it was mostly ignored in Mesoamericanist scholarship, and has been called Afrocentric pseudoarchaeology and pseudohistory to the effect of "robbing native American cultures".

 Early life

 Van Sertima was born in Kitty Village, near Georgetown, in what was then the colony of British Guiana (present-day Guyana); he retained his British citizenship throughout his life.
-He completed primary and secondary school in Guyana, and started writing poetry.
+He completed primary and secondary school in Guyana.
 He attended the School of Oriental and African Studies (SOAS) at the University of London from 1959.
-In addition to his creative writing, Van Sertima completed his undergraduate studies in African languages and literature at SOAS in 1969, where he graduated with honours.
+Van Sertima completed his undergraduate studies in African languages and literature at SOAS in 1969, where he graduated with honours.

 From 1957 to 1959, Van Sertima worked as a Press and Broadcasting Officer in the Guyana Information Services.
 During the 1960s, he worked for several years in Great Britain as a journalist, doing weekly broadcasts to the Caribbean and Africa.

 Van Sertima married Maria Nagy in 1964; they adopted two sons, Larry and Michael.

 In doing field work in Africa, he compiled a dictionary of Swahili legal terms in 1967.

 In 1970 Van Sertima immigrated to the United States, where he entered Rutgers University in New Brunswick, New Jersey, for graduate work.

-After divorcing his first wife, Sertima remarried in 1984, to Jacqueline L. Patten, who had two daughters.
+After divorcing his first wife, Van Sertima remarried in 1984, to Jacqueline L. Patten, who had two daughters.